gmantele/vollt/README.md

 * `JUNIT-API` *not required if you are not interested by running the JUnit tests*: a path toward one or several JARs or binary directories containing all classes to use JUnit.
 * `JNDI-API` *not required if you are not interested by running the JUnit tests*: a path toward one or several JARs or binary directories containing all classes to run a JNDI.
 Several libraries exist for that ; [Simple-JNDI](https://code.google.com/archive/p/osjava/wikis/SimpleJNDI.wiki) is very simple and is used by the libraries developer to run the related JUnit tests.

+*__Note:__ No JNDI library is provided in this Git repository because any JNDI Library may work and there is no reason to impose a specific one.
+Besides, similarly as the other libraries required to compile the sources, it lets avoiding version incompatibility with the host system (i.e. your machine when you checkout/clone/fork this repository).*

 All of these ANT scripts have the following main targets:
 * `junitValidation`: Executes all JUnit tests related to the target library and stop ANT at any error.
 If the target library is TAP, the JUnit tests of the three libraries are run.
-* `buildLib`: run the JUnit tests and if they are all successful, compile the target library's classes and build a JAR file with them and their dependencies.
+* `buildLib` *DEFAULT*: run the JUnit tests and if they are all successful, compile the target library's classes and build a JAR file with them and their dependencies.
 * `buildLibAndSrc`: same as `buildLib` + building of a JAR file containing all the sources and the required libraries.
 * `buildJavadoc`: generate a JAR containing the Javadoc of the target library's classes.
 * `buildAll`: equivalent of `buildLibAndSrc` and `buildJavadoc` together.
 The result is 3 JARs: one with the compiled classes, one with the corresponding sources and the last one with the Javadoc.